 Yes.
-In this matter as in others, freedom of contract prevails.
-Modification of contractual provisions will generally require the obtaining of consent of a majority of lenders in the context of securities financings.
-Such consent solicitations may enable a company to remove or relax covenants or events of default (either in respect of a particular contemplated transaction or permanently), which if approved will be binding on all holders regardless of whether they consent or not.
-Consent solicitations can be conducted either alone or jointly with a tender offer (ie, holders deliver their exit consent).
+In this matter as in others, the freedom of contract prevails.
+Modification of contractual provisions will generally require the obtaining of consent of a majority of lenders in the context of securities financing.
+Such consent solicitations may enable a company to remove or relax covenants or events of default (either in respect of a particular contemplated transaction or permanently), which, if approved will be binding on all holders regardless of whether they consent or not.
+Consent solicitations can be conducted either alone or jointly with a tender offer (ie holders deliver their exit consent).

 Provisions authorised to be amended are generally strictly listed.
-The majority ratio necessary to obtain a consent can be either fixed in value (percentage of total loan) or in number of lenders (percentage of number of lenders out of total number of lenders) or both criteria.
+The majority ratio necessary to obtain a consent can be fixed either in value (percentage of total loan) or in number of lenders (percentage of number of lenders out of total number of lenders) or both criteria.
 In addition, under the terms of most loan agreements, certain provisions require the consent of a greater percentage of lenders, each lender or each affected lender.
-However, changes consented to that amend the securities features should not be so substantial to affect the nature of the securities and trigger adverse tax effects on the Luxembourg SPVs.
+However, agreed changes amending the securities' features should not be so substantial as to affect the nature of the securities and trigger adverse tax effects on the Luxembourg SPVs.